How do GLP-1 and dual-agonist medications work?

 Learning More

-Understanding the mechanism of action can help you feel more confident in your treatment and appreciate why lifestyle changes work best alongside medication.
-For more detailed information about how these medications work in your specific situation, schedule a consultation with one of our providers.
-You can also check our FAQ section for answers to common questions about medication mechanisms, and explore our medical documentation for research-based information on GLP-1 and dual-agonist pharmacology.
-Visit our programs page to understand how this mechanism of action is leveraged in our comprehensive treatment approach.
+Understanding the mechanism of action can help you appreciate why lifestyle changes work best alongside medication and have a better conversation with a licensed provider.
+For information about how these medications might apply to your specific situation, Find a Licensed Provider — we can connect you with an independent licensed provider.
+You can also check our FAQ section for answers to common questions about medication mechanisms, and explore our research documentation for research-based information on GLP-1 and incretin pharmacology.
+Visit our medication guides to learn more about each medication.
+This is education, not medical advice.

 Disclaimer: Results vary.
 Eligibility determined by a licensed provider.
 This explanation of medication mechanisms is simplified for educational purposes.
 Individual responses to these medications vary considerably, and effectiveness depends on many factors including genetics, lifestyle, adherence, and overall health status.